 Suitable for people who have been on retreat before and have a regular meditation practice.
 These retreats will be conducted mostly in silence, and will normally have between 5 and 7 hours a day of sitting meditation.

-We begin this retreat just after the Winter Solstice, the darkest time of the year.
+We begin this retreat at the time of the Winter Solstice.
 Folk have been marking this special time since the deep past.
 For us, the coming of the light signifies faith in awareness prevailing over ignorance, humanity prevailing over inhumanity.
-This retreat is an opportunity to gather and affirm that faith through ritual, shared communication and especially silent meditation.
+This retreat is an opportunity to gather and re-affirm that faith through ritual, shared communication and restorative meditations.